 The boardwalk and coastline of Myrtle Beach make it a cant-miss vacation spot for thousands of visitors every year.
 The cluster of family-friendly beaches is known as the "Grand Strand" and invites you to hop from beach to beach in search of your favorite.
 Beat the heat with ice cream on the boardwalk or take in an evening show at the Carolina Opry.

 Travel down south to enjoy the warmer waters of Gulf Shores, Alabama.
 The city offers beaches, a pier, walking trails, and golf courses.
 Tour boats ship out daily during the summer for fishing excursions and dolphin watching.
-If you have had enough of the salt water, head to Waterville USA, a family water park in Gulf Shores.
+If you have had enough of the saltwater, head to Waterville USA, a family water park in Gulf Shores.

-St. Augustine, Florida holds the claim as the oldest city in the United States.
+St. Augustine, Florida, holds the claim as the oldest city in the United States.
 It offers breathtaking views of its Spanish colonial architecture.
 The white sands of St. Augustine Beach are perfect for an afternoon picnic or a round of sand volleyball.
 After a day at the beach, take a haunted trolley tour or visit the World Golf Hall of Fame.

-Avid golfers agree that Hilton Head, South Carolina is one of the top coastal towns for golf.
+Avid golfers agree that Hilton Head, South Carolina, is one of the top coastal towns for golf.
 This island community is under 70 square miles, and residents and tourists alike prefer to travel by golf cart around the island.
 Rent a beach cruiser bicycle to ride along the shoreline and then head to Salty Dog Cafe for some of their famous crab soup.

 Santa Monica and its famous pier are known as one of the most recognized beaches in California.
 On any given day, you will find residents rollerblading down the beach and street musicians performing for the tourists.
-Pacific Park is the seaside amusement park with games and rides for the whole family.
+Pacific Park is a seaside amusement park with games and rides for the whole family.